MultimodalUniverse/MultimodalUniverse/scripts/tess/pipelines/README.md

 # Dataset builders for the TESS FFI pipelines

-This folder contains scripts used to build lightcurve datasets from a number of pipelines including: TGLC developed by [Han & Brandt 2023](https://iopscience.iop.org/article/10.3847/1538-3881/acaaa7) which currently available for TESS sectors (1-39) ([TGLC](https://archive.stsci.edu/hlsp/tglc)), QLP and SPOC.
+This folder contains scripts used to build lightcurve datasets from a number of pipelines including: TGLC developed by [Han & Brandt 2023](https://iopscience.iop.org/article/10.3847/1538-3881/acaaa7), QLP ([Huang et al. 2020](https://arxiv.org/abs/2011.06459)) and SPOC ([Caldwell et al. 2020](https://ui.adsabs.harvard.edu/abs/2020RNAAS...4..201C/abstract)).
+Note, currently there are speed-ups in download times with distributed downloading implemented in this version. s
 ## Data preparation
 To download a full sector and store it in the standardised format, simply call: